-Drones are continuously expanding their markets as they are becoming more popular among people especially youngsters over time.
+Drones are continuously expanding their markets as they are becoming more popular among people, especially youngsters over time.
 DJI’s drones always have surprised us with its smaller sizes and lightweight.
-Its latest addition to drones line up includes the Mavic Mini drones which are the smallest and the lightest drones that the company has ever produced.
+Its latest addition to drones line up includes the DJI Mavic Mini drones, the smallest and lightest foldable drones the company has ever produced.

 Therefore the DJI Mavic Mini users don’t have to register with the Federal Aviation Administration (FAA) as the drone regulations only apply to the drones and spacecraft weighing 250 grams ad up.